zjgt/Phoenix_Transformation/SRGAN/README.md

 # SRGAN
-A PyTorch implementation of SRGAN based on CVPR 2017 paper [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/abs/1609.04802).
+This is the original SRGAN cloned from: https://github.com/Lornatang/SRGAN-PyTorch A PyTorch implementation of SRGAN based on CVPR 2017 paper [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/abs/1609.04802).